astropy/astroplan/docs/tutorials/plots.rst

 +++++++++++++++++++++

-The default marker for `plot_sky` is a circle and the default label (should you choose to display a legend) is the name contained in the `Target` object.
+The default marker for `plot_sky` is a circle and the default label (should you choose to display a legend) is the name contained in the `astroplan.Target` object.
 You can change the *marker*, *color*, *label* and other plotting properties by setting the *style_kwargs* option, in the same way shown for the :ref:`time-dependent plots <plots_style>`.

 One situation in which this is particularly useful is the plotting of guide